In this how to tutorial, Let’s see how to install Bitcoin daemon wallet on a Ubuntu server.

 Note that when you do getblockchaininfo, you see that the blocks and headers are not in sync initially

 Alright!
 You are all ready now.
-You have setup your private bitcoin blockchain on your server successfully.
+You have successfully completed bitcoin installation on ubuntu server successfully.
 Let me know in comments if you face any issue in the above steps.